 Beginning in June 1994, only private mortgage providers rated at least 'AA' by Standard & Poor's Rating Services ("S&P") are permitted to provide private mortgage insurance coverage for conventional, privately insured Program Loans.
 Since January 2, 2009, THDA has not purchased conventional, privately insured loans that have not been pooled into Program Securities because no private mortgage insurers, since January 2, 2009, have or have had ratings of at least 'AA' by S&P. Should any private mortgage insurers regain a rating of at least 'AA' from S&P, THDA will reconsider whether to resume purchasing conventional loans that have not been pooled into Program Securities.
 Notwithstanding the foregoing, certain Program Loans allocated to Bonds under the General Resolution, either upon their direct transfer to the General Resolution or upon the refunding of other THDA obligations, are privately insured and are shown under the heading "Privately Insured" in the chart above.
-In addition, THDA has conventional, privately insured program Loans that were made prior to January 2, 2009, outstanding under the Resolution that were insured by private mortgage insurers who are not currently rated at least 'AA' by S&P.
+In addition, THDA has conventional, privately insured by private mortgage insurer 2, 2009, outstanding under the Resolution that were insured by private mortgage insurers to the Conventional, privately insured at least 'AA' by S&P.